Burnley: Media

-Local radio for Burnley and its surrounding area is currently provided by Capital Manchester and Lancashire (formerly 2BR) and BBC Radio Lancashire.
+Local radio for Burnley and its surrounding area is currently provided by Capital Manchester and Lancashire (formerly 2BR), Central Radio North West and BBC Radio Lancashire.

+Local television news programmes are BBC North West Tonight and ITV Granada Reports.

 There are two local newspapers: the Burnley Express, published on Tuesdays and Fridays, and the daily Lancashire Telegraph, which publishes a local edition for Burnley and Pendle.
 Two free advertisement-supported newspapers, The Citizen and The Reporter, are posted to homes throughout the town.

 Burnley was one of seven sites chosen to be part of Channel 4's The Big Art project in which a group of 15 young people from all over the town commissioned artist Greyworld to create a piece of public art.
 The artwork, named "Invisible", is a series of UV paintings placed all around the town centre displaying public heroes.

 Appearance in television and cinema

 Parts of the 1961 British film Whistle Down the Wind, and the two BBC television series All Quiet on the Preston Front and Juliet Bravo, were filmed in the town.
 Burnley Fire Station was the location of Social Services in the first series of Juliet Bravo, and Burnley Library was used for exterior shots of the magistrates' court in the series.
 Numerous locations in the town were used in the 1996–1998 BBC comedy drama Hetty Wainthropp Investigates.
 Ashfield Road, which runs between the Burnley College and DIY superstore, was used as a film location in the 1951 film The Man in the White Suit.

 Queen Street Mill textile museum was used for a scene in the 2010 Oscar-winning film The King's Speech, and for scenes in the 2004 BBC dramatisation of Elizabeth Gaskell's North and South, as well as Life on Mars (S1 E3; 2006).
 It has also featured in the following BBC documentaries: Fred Dibnah's Industrial Age (E2; 1999), Adam Hart-Davies' What the Victorians Did for Us (E1; 2001), and Jeremy Paxman's The Victorians (2009), as well as Who Do You Think You Are?
 (Bill Oddie episode), Flog It and UKTV History's The Re-Inventors (2006).

 Towneley Hall featured in the BBC comedy drama Casanova (2005) and the BBC antiques quiz Antiques Master is currently filmed there.

 The canal embankment featured in the 2007 ITV documentary Locks and Quays (S2 E9) and two families in Burnley have been featured in the ITV series 60 Minute Makeover (S6 E28 and S7 E70).

-In 2023 Netflix released a comedy "Bank of Dave" billed as a true-ish story of a Burnley's businessman David Fishwick, who in 2011 opened 'Burnley Savings & Loans' trading under the slogan 'Bank on Dave'.
+In 2023, Netflix released the comedy film "Bank of Dave", billed as a true-ish story of Burnley businessman David Fishwick, who in 2011 opened Burnley Savings & Loans, trading under the slogan 'Bank of Dave'.